rlucente-se-jboss/ib-fips-stig/README.md

     # mountpoint = "/var/tmp"
     # size = 1073741824

+Save the file after all the above edits are complete.

 ### Build the rpm-ostree image
 Push the modified blueprints and initiate the compose of the rpm-ostree image.
 The following commands will compose an rpm-ostree image.
 This